Hiraab Imamate: Establishment

 The Hiraab Imamate was the successor state of the Ajuran Sultanate.
-The reason for their rebellion was the Ajuran rulers, in the end, became extremely prideful, neglected the sharia, and imposed a heavy taxation on their subjects which was the main reason for the rebellion.
+The reason for their rebellion was the Ajuran rulers, in the end, became extremely prideful, neglected the sharia and imposed a heavy taxation on their subjects which was the main reason for the rebellion.

 The first clan to ever challenge the Ajuuraan rulers was the Darandoolle clan a section of Hiraab.

 The Ajuuraan had decreed: “At the wells in our territory, the people known as Darandoolle and the other Hiraab cannot water their herds by day, but only at night.” … Then all the Darandoolle gathered in one place.
 The leaders decided to make war on the Ajuuraan.
 They found the imam of the Ajuuraan seated on a rock near a well called Ceel Cawl.
 They killed him with a sword.
 As they struck him with the sword, they split his body together with the rock on which he was seated.
 He died immediately and the Ajuuraan migrated out of the country.
 In another variation of the story, a young Darandoolle warrior was born with a gold ring on his finger, a sign of his future preeminence.
 The Darandoolle then rallied around their young leader, who eventually assumed the title of Imam of the Hiraab and took up residence in Muqdisho.

-After the successful rebellion of the Darandoolle, other clans began to challenge Ajuuraan hegemony.
-Along the upper and middle reaches of the Shabelle valley, the pastoral Gaaljecel and Xawaadle waged several unsuccessful campaigns before they eventually united to drive the Ajuuraan out of the area.
+After the successful rebellion of the Darandoolle, other clans began to challenge the Ajuuraan hegemony.
+Along the upper and middle reaches of the Shabelle valley, the pastoral Gaaljecel, Baadicade and Xawaadle waged several unsuccessful campaigns before they eventually united to drive the Ajuuraan out of the area.
 The Habar Gidir and Duduble also drove the Ajuuraan out of Galgaduud and Mudug provinces after a hard-fought battle.

-By 1700, clans of Hawiye occupied a large territory stretching the interior from the Shabelle valley to the arid lands of Mudug and to the coastal areas of Mogadishu towards Hobyo.
+By 1700, the Hiraab and other clans occupied a large territory stretching the interior from the Shabelle valley to the arid lands of Mudug and to the coastal areas of Mogadishu towards Hobyo.
 After the immediate fall of the Ajuuraan, the Hiraab established an independent rule for at least two centuries.

-Called Regno di Magadozo or the Kingdom of Magadoxo in official medieval bulletins, at their peak they would go on to dominate what became Greater Benadir.
+Called Regno di Magadozo or the Kingdom of Magadoxo in official medieval bulletins, at their peak the Yacquub Imams would go on to dominate what became Greater Benadir.

 "Magadoxa extends from Cape Bassas to the equator; its limits inland have not been ascertained.
 The prince having succeeded in maintaining his independence, and repelled all European intercourse, allows the country to be very little unknown."